tanzu-end-to-end/tap-gitops-workshop/Stage-1-Base-Install.md

 mv tanzu-sync-values.sops.yaml ../tap-gitops-workshop/clusters/workshop/tanzu-sync/app/sensitive-values
 mv tap-sensitive-values.sops.yaml ../tap-gitops-workshop/clusters/workshop/cluster-config/values
 ```

+:bulb: **TIP:** Updating these secrets going forward follows the same flow.
+Edit the secrets file in your `enc` directory, use the `sops` CLI to encrypt them, and then move them into your GitOps repo.
+But there's an easier way!
+If you use a SOPS-aware IDE plugin like [VSCode SOPS](https://marketplace.visualstudio.com/items?itemName=signageos.signageos-vscode-sops), you can directly edit the `.sops.yaml` file in your GitOps repo as unencrypted plaintext, but the plugin will re-encrypt the file before writing to disk so that unencrypted secrets can't be committed to your GitOps repo.

+### Install TAP

 OK, we've got our cluster configuration the way we want it.
 Let's commit to Git, then we will run a configuration script to point our cluster at its associated GitOps repo.